McJtyMods/LostCities/README.md

 (Original Mod: [The Lost Cities](https://github.com/McJtyMods/LostCities))

+## Compatibility
+* The Lost Soul's: Untested, may or may not work.

 ## Changes
 * TileEntitys now get special treatment and arent placed as normal blocks.
 (Not my work, this is the power of Burchard36)
 * New "nospawner" profile.
 Generates buildings with loot, but without mod spawners.